laxertu/eric/docs.md

   * **stream_delay_seconds** – Can be used to limit response rate of streamings.
 Only applies to message_stream calls.

 Relies on concurrent.futures.ThreadPoolExecutor.

-Just override **adapt** method to control output returned to clients

-MESSAGE_TYPE_CLOSED type is intended as end of stream.
+Just override **adapt** method to control output returned to clients MESSAGE_TYPE_CLOSED type is intended as end of stream.
 It should be considered as a reserved Message type.

-Note that callback execution order is not guaranteed

 <a id="eric_sse.prefabs.DataProcessingChannel.adapt"></a>